Headed On a Northern Lights Tour?

+2. The Northern Lights can be expensive

 Despite being a naturally occurring phenomenon and arguably one of the gods’ great gifts to the world, the reality is that the lights are rapidly being commoditised and seeing them can be very costly.
 Firstly, they are mostly viewable in Scandinavia which is the most expensive region in the world.
 Accommodation and food in Scandinavia is very costly for travellers so even if you do a DIY lights tour, your budget is still going to take a whacking purely by being on the ground.
 That said you can save a bit of your accommodation costs by signing up to Air B n B through this link where you will get $35 free credit.
 Furthermore, the reality is that you may well need to join a Northern Lights tour as, being a complete novice in town, you probably don’t know where to go for the best view or how to get there.
 Many of the best viewing spots’ (high elevation places with limited light pollution) have now been occupied by tour operators who won’t appreciate you trespassing on their land without firstly paying a fee.

 There are a number of apps you can download or sites you can visit if you want to check the solar activity yourself.

 3. Your camera will see more than you ever will

-Here is the real heartbreaking bit, a little known fact about the Northern Lights is that there luminous, supernatural colours cannot really be seen by the human eye.
+Here is the real heartbreaking bit, a little-known fact about the Northern Lights is that there luminous, supernatural colors cannot really be seen by the human eye.

 When I returned from Norway I had a roll of great pictures which wowed my friends with the long, green, light specters dancing across the horizon.
-In reality, though, all I saw was a grey wisp of cloud which I only realised where actually the Northern lights when somebody told me.
-Apparently, they are sometimes more vivid and impressive to the human eye but on relatively rare occasions so don’t expect the tear inducing, a quasi-religious experience that you may be hoping for.
+In reality, though, all I saw was a grey wisp of cloud which I only realized where actually the Northern lights when somebody told me.
+Apparently, they are sometimes more vivid and impressive to the human eye but on relatively rare occasions so don’t expect the tear-inducing, a quasi-religious experience that you may be hoping for.

 4. The Northern Lights are not easy to photograph